-3.2.2 Deterministic versus Probabilistic forecasts
+3.2.2 IT requirements for deterministic versus probabilistic forecasts

 From an IT infrastructure and architectural perspective, deterministic and probabilistic forecasting solutions are quite different.
-The data base requirements are by a factor of 10 to 100 higher for the latter.
+The database requirements are by a factor of 10 to 100 higher for the latter.
 Dependent on the way the probabilistic forecasts are used, they add significant amounts to the storage requirements.